ORNL-AMO/AMO-Tools-Suite/README.md

 - To make package on Linux or Mac, run `ccmake.` and set BUILD_TESTING OFF, BUILD_PACKAGE ON, then configure and generate.
 Then `make package`.

 ### Documentation
-- To generate documentation: `doxygen Doxyfile.in`
+- To generate documentation: `doxygen Doxyfile`